 Housing Associations across the UK own around 2.7 million properties according to the Office of National Statistics.
 That’s a lot of paper!
 From property and maintenance records to confidential tenant information and supplier Purchase Orders, many housing associations have thousands of documents they have accumulated over the years.

-However, with this information typically dispersed across disparate IT systems and filing cabinets, it can be a mind boggling and time consuming task to find essential information.
-Furthermore, too many important documents have been left at risk of loss, or forgotten about – not to mention the cost of filing and storage space or duplications.
+However, with this information typically dispersed across disparate IT systems and filing cabinets, it can be a mind-boggling and time-consuming task to find essential information.
+Furthermore, too many important documents have been left at risk of loss or forgotten about – not to mention the cost of filing and storage space or duplications.

 So it is no wonder many have looked to electronic document management systems (eDMs) to replace the traditional filing systems of old.
 Housing associations can see that, with an eDM, they can react in real time, with immediate access to information enabling processes to be streamlined; ensure they meet requirements from their regulatory bodies and remain compliant.
-So what can housing associations do to reduce their reliance of the traditional paper trail?
+So what can housing associations do to reduce their reliance on the traditional paper trail?

 1. Automate processes across the whole business

 Using eDM workflow systems integrated with emails, housing associations can assign an owner or task to a document – all recorded with a full audit trail – gaining full control over all information.

 Port of Leith Housing Association rehoused 50,000 documents this way, eliminating the need for 30 metres of shelving and eight filing cabinets, and improving the management of confirmations of instruction documents, valuation reports, gas certificates, tenancy agreements and post management questionnaires.

 As more residents become technology-savvy and access services via a number of mediums, it is no wonder housing trusts, focused on quality customer care, are using IT systems to improve their services for their tenants.